rozele/git-tutorial/README.md

 ## Example 1 - Cherry Pick

-A useful practice for maintaining stable releases is to keep a master branch where new code is committed and release branches where the stable code lives.
+A useful practice for maintaining stable releases is to keep a master branch where new (but stable) code is committed and release branches where versioned stable code lives.
 [React Native](https://github.com/facebook/react-native) uses this model for managing their releases.
-If a bug fix or feature is added to the master branch that would be a useful patch for a stable release, that commit is cherry-picked onto the release branch.
+If a bug fix or feature is added to the master branch that would be a useful patch for a stable release, that commit(s) is cherry-picked onto the release branch.
+Cherry-picking is the process of applying changes in the form of 1 or more commits onto a branch (in this case, the release branch), irrespective of their origin.

 First, follow the steps in (Getting Started)[#getting-started].
 Then, from the local tutorial folder, checkout the `ex1` example branch and look at the git commit history.